-C. Fellows Scholarly Activities
+C. Fellows' Scholarly Activities

-Each program must provide an opportunity for fellows to participate in research or other scholarly activities, and residents must participate actively in such scholarly activities.
+Each program must provide an opportunity for fellows to participate in research or other scholarly activities, and active fellow participation in scholarly activities must be documented.

-D. ACGME Core Competencies
+D. ACGME Core Competencies and the ACGME/ABS Milestone Project